-Red-Introduction Rules: The LJ Fragment.
+Red Introduction Rules: The LJ Fragment.
 These rules correspond to those of Gentzen's LJ sequent calculus, with some common variations in the handling of contraction and weakening and in the $\wedge L$ rule.
-These variations are well-known to be equivalent to Gentzen's original presentation (see the system "G3i" in [TS96]).
+These variations are well known to be equivalent to Gentzen's original presentation (see the system "G3i" in [TS96]).
 LP is thus clearly an extension of LJ.
 Rules of this group use the \vdash{\circ} mode exclusively.
 A formula is purely red if all of its subformulas are red.
-If a sequent is composed exclusively of purely red formulas then only red-introduction rules will ever be applicable in any attempted derivation of the sequent.
-Thus LJ is contained in LP is a very strong sense: a LP proof of an intuitionistic sequent is a LJ proof.
+If a sequent with \vdash{\circ} is also composed exclusively of purely red formulas then only red-introduction rules will ever be applicable in any attempted derivation of the sequent.
+Thus LJ is contained in LP in a very strong sense: an LP proof of an intuitionistic sequent is an LJ proof.